-Retreats often last 3-7 days but can go longer depending on the specific needs of the client.
-Typically, clients travel to Tucson, stay at Canyon Ranch resort and work with Dr. Pirtle from 3-5 hours per day.
-In special cases, Dr. Pirtle will travel to work with a client.
-Private groups larger than eight participants receive a discount on their accommodations at Canyon Ranch.
+Retreats typically last 3-7 days, but can go longer depending on the specific needs of the client.
+Frequently, clients travel to Tucson, and stay at a local resort, hotel or retreat center, then work with me from 3-5 hours per day.
+In special cases, I will travel to work with a client.

 Every client and retreat is different.
 Special care is taken to design an optimal experience for each individual, couple, or group.
-Dr. Pirtle also works with a team of eminently skilled colleagues that can be engaged to provide the highest level of care.
+I also works with a team of eminently skilled colleagues that can be engaged to provide the highest possible level of care.
 To inquire about setting up a retreat, email me at firstname.lastname@example.org.

 “We started with a hike in the desert.
 And for me, going out during the hottest part of the day seemed preferable to sitting still and learning to meditate.
 I’ll do almost anything to keep from facing myself.
 But I take my agitation with me wherever I go.
 Even with Dr. Pirtle, I felt driven to talk.
 I don’t know why.
 I just did.
 I do.
 He politely encouraged me to “start sensing instead of thinking.”
 At first, I didn’t know what he meant.
 But as we walked, he guided me, like we were doing a walking meditation.
 The next thing I knew my mind was quite.
 Surrendering and dissolving, I became the desert: the heat, the wind, the fragrance, and the sounds.
 I felt empty.
 The agitation was gone.
 And it took him only 10 minutes to get me there.